 My first experience with carrot salad?
 The grated version that’s loaded with raisins and walnuts and drowning in a super-sweet dressing.
-It was perfect for my tween palate, which hadn’t begun to appreciate most vegetables, but these days I’m looking for more depth and balance than that overly sweet, kid-friendly dish.
+It was perfect for my tween palate, but these days I’m looking for more depth than that overly sweet, kid-friendly dish.

-For fans of Thai or Vietnamese green papaya salad, you might be surprised to hear that this carrot salad has a very similar texture and flavor.
-That’s great news for any of you who love the taste of green papaya salad, but don’t have an extremely well-stocked Asian market where you live.
+For fans of Thai or Vietnamese green papaya salad, this carrot salad has a very similar texture and flavor.
+That’s great news for any of you who love the taste of green papaya salad, but don’t have access to an extremely well-stocked Asian market.
 No green papaya?
 No problem.

-Plain ol’ supermarket carrots would work just fine for this recipe, but I couldn’t resist making this with some colorful heirloom carrots from the farmer’s market.
-I wanted to keep this as a lighter side dish so I resisted adding extra protein, but like green papaya salad, I bet it would be great with some shrimp or even chicken.
+Plain ol’ carrots would work fine for this recipe, but I couldn’t resist some colorful heirloom carrots from the farmer’s market.
+I wanted to keep this as a lighter side dish, but I bet it would be great with some shrimp or chicken.

 Burmese Grated Carrot Salad